-Patients whose immunity is reduced for some reason may develop larger or unusual orf lesions.
+Patients who are immune deficient or immune suppressed may develop larger or unusual orf lesions.
 Rarely widespread small blisters may occur, suggesting blood stream spread of the orf virus, but resolve after a few weeks.

-A secondary allergy rash to the presence of the orf virus, erythema multiforme, occasionally develops, typically 10–14 days after the onset of orf, to give small blistery red ring-like lesions on the arms and legs.
-Less distinctive red rashes, 'toxic erythemas' also occur and rarely the blistering disorder pemphigoid.
+Erythema multiforme, a secondary rash to the presence of the orf virus, may develop 10–14 days after the onset of orf.
+It results in targetoid macules, plaques and blisters on the hands and feet, face, arms and legs.
+Less distinctive red rashes, 'toxic erythemas' also occur, and rarely the blistering disorder pemphigoid.

 No specific treatment is necessary in most cases, as orf usually clears up by itself in about 6 weeks.
-The lesion may be covered to prevent contaminating the environment or other people, although person-to person spread is very uncommon.
-Any secondary bacterial infection should be treated.
+The lesion should be covered to prevent contaminating the environment or other people, although person-to person spread is very uncommon.
 Large lesions can be removed by shave excision.

 Imiquimod cream has been reported to be effective in a few cases of orf.

 Sheep and goat farmers should be aware of the possibility of orf and wear non-porous rubber gloves when handling the animals, particularly lambs and kids.
 Wash hands thoroughly or use antiseptic gel to reduce the chance of infection.

 Although people can develop multiple orf infections, some immunity to the virus is acquired after the first infection, so that it is less severe on subsequent occasions.